 Two important tools that are often used to diagnose and treat diseases in cats are X-ray and ultrasound.
-These tools play a crucial role in comprehensive and physical examinations of cats, and the methods often complement each other.
-By using first-class equipment and aids, our vets are able to make precise diagnoses and ensure optimal treatment.
+These tools play a crucial role in comprehensive and physical examinations of cats and the methods often complement each other.
+Using first-class equipment and aids, our veterinarians are able to make precise diagnoses and ensure optimal treatment.
 Let's take a closer look at x-rays and ultrasounds in cats.

 Table of contents